-Basic Skills in NUR 120 (Clinical lab)
+Basic Skills in PNC 101 and NUR 120 (Clinical lab)

-Basic skills required for the clinical setting are taught in NUR 120 in clinical lab.
+Basic skills required for the clinical setting are taught in clinical lab.
 Students must successfully demonstrate basic skills before beginning practice at a clinical facility.
-If the student does not successfully demonstrate basic skills they will receive remediation.
-If the student is not successful after remediation they will not progress to clinical practice and therefore will receive an "F" for the NUR 120 course.
+If the student does not successfully demonstrate basic skills, they may receive remediation.
+If the student is not successful after remediation they may not progress to clinical practice and may receive an "F" for the course.
 If a student misses clinical lab it is considered a clinical absence.